May 14, 2021

 The Town Hall and The Historic Banner Elk School will be closed to the public until further notice.
-Town Hall staff will continue to work and are available by phone and email during regular office hours.
+Town Hall staff will continue to work and are available by appointment, phone and email during regular office hours.
 828-898-5398

 We apologize for any inconveniences this creates during this trying time.
 Please know that the Town continues to monitor developments and take appropriate actions to provide service continuity.